liledix4/Transparency/WorkWeek0_5.md

 Add commissions to the mix, and the whole situation will become even more concerning.

+I think I need some reviewers who would check everything before public release, maybe it could help to solve the problem.

 That's all I wanted to say.

 ## Some music plugins were in trouble